Akhil-Sharma-26/sync-spoon/README.md

 2. register only students, not admins *DONE*
 3. Mess staff dashboard
   - show suggesting menu
   - view menu items with the stock consumed
-  - feedback data more properly shown
   - Uploading of csv files
   - enter the consumption data.
   - enter date range for the consompution data and then add the data.